Chart Color Schemes

 East Geelong has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting them to SA2 levels using weighted aggregation methods.
-By 2041, East Geelong is forecasted to experience significant population growth, with an expected increase of 1,167 persons based on aggregated SA2-level projections.
-This would reflect a gain of approximately 29.9% in total over the 17-year period from 2025 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, weighted aggregation adjustments were made using VIC State Government's Regional/LGA projections released in 2023.
+Growth rates by age group are applied across all areas from these aggregations for years 2032 to 2041.
+By 2041, East Geelong is forecasted to expand by 1,153 persons based on aggregated SA2-level projections, reflecting a gain of 31.1% in total over the 17 years.

 Frequently Asked Questions - Population